industrial-edge/energy-manager-getting-started/docs/Installation.md

 Below it is described how to create some characteristic widgets for energy data.

-### Create Heatmap Diagram
+### Create heatmap diagram

 Using the Heatmap, you can visualize the intensity of data values over time.

 You can, for example, display the energy consumption (red = high energy consumption; green = low energy consumption) in a specific time range.
-Here we create the Heatmap based on the previously generated KPI instance 'Total energy'.
+Here we create the Heatmap based on the previously generated KPI instance 'Total energy':

 - select the tab "My Plant"
 - go to the newly created dashboard